-The WESTMINSTER REVIEW, which has maintained a high reputation for more than twenty years, as the independent organ of a large and influential section of the community, and which has numbered among its contributors some of the most distinguished men of the United Kingdom, has now passed into the hands of a new Proprietor, who has secured the coöperation of the ablest thinkers and best writers of the day.
 The newly-appointed Editors design the Review as an instrument for the development and guidance of earnest thought on Politics, Social Philosophy, Religion, and General Literature.

 The fundamental principle of the work will be the recognition of the Law of Progress.
-Nevertheless, in the deliberate advo-cacy of organic changes, it will not be forgotten that the institutions of man, no less than the products of nature, are strong and durable in proportion as they are the results of a gradual development, and that the most salutary and permanent reforms are those, which, while embodying the wisdom of the time, yet sustain such a relation to the moral and intellectual condition of the people as to insure their support.
+Nevertheless, in the deliberate advocacy of organic changes, it will not be forgotten that the institutions of man, no less than the products of nature, are strong and durable in proportion as they are the results of a gradual development, and that the most salutary and permanent reforms are those, which, while embodying the wisdom of the time, yet sustain such a relation to the moral and intellectual condition of the people as which, while embodying the wisdom of the time, yet sustain such a relation to the moral and intellectual condition of the people as to insure their support.

-to insure their support.
-In contradistinction to the practical infidelity and essentially destructive policy which would ignore the existence of wide-In contradistinction to the practical infidelity and essentially destructive policy which would ignore the existence of wide-spread doubts in relation to established creeds and systems, and would stiffe all inquiry dangerous to prescriptive claims, the Review will exhibit that untemporising expression of opinion, and that fearlessness of investigation and criticism, which are the results of a consistent faith in the ultimate prevalence of truth.
-Convinced that the same fundamental truths are apprehended under a variety of forms, and that therefore, opposing systems may in the end prove complements of each other, the Editors will endeavour to institute such a radical and comprehensive treatment of those controverted questions which are ender available a limited portion of the work, under the head of "Independent Contributions,"-for the reception of articles ably setting forth opinions which, though not discrepant with the general spirit of the Review, may be at variance with the particular ideas or measures it will advocate.
-The primary object of this department is to facilitate the expression of opinion by men of high mental power and culture who, while they are zedous friends of freedom and progress, yet differ widely on special points of great practical concern, both from the Editors and from each other.
+In contradistinction to the practical infidelity and essentially destructive policy which would ignore the existence of widespread doubts in relation to established creeds and systems, and would stifle all inquiry dangerous to prescriptive claims, the Review will exhibit that untemporising expression of opinion, and that fearlessness of investigation and criticism, which are the Review will exhibit that untemporising expression of opinion, and that the all inquiry dangerous to prescriptive claims, the Review will exhibit that untemporising expression of opinion, and that the same fundamental truths are apprehended under a variety of forms, and that therefore, opposing systems may in the end prove complements of each other, the Editors will endeavour to institute such a radical and comprehensive treatment of those controverted questions which are practically momentous, as may aid in the conciliation of divergent views.
+In furtherance of this object, they have determined to render available a limited portion of the work, under the head of "Independent Contributions,"-for the reception of articles ably setting forth opinions which, though not discrepant with the general spirit of the Review, may be at variance with the particular ideas or measures it will advocate.
+The primary object of this department is to facilitate the expression of opinion by men of high mental power and culture who, while they are zealous friends of freedom and progress, yet differ widely on special points of great practical concern, both from the Editors and from each other.

-power and culture who, while they are zedous friends of freedom and progress, yet differ widely on special points of great practical concern, both from the Editors and from each other.
 The Review will give especial attention to that wide range of topics which may be included under the term Social Philosophy.
-It will endeavour to form a dispassionate estimate of the diverse theories on these subjects, to give a definite and intelligible form to the chaotic mass of thought now prevalent concerning them, and to ascertain both in what degree the popular efforts after a more perfect social state are countenanced by the teachings of politico-economical science, and how far they may be sustained and promoted by the actual character and culture of the people.
-In the sphere of Politics careful consideration will be given to all the most vital questions, without regard to the distinctions of party; the only standard of consistency to which the Editors will adhere being the real, and not the accidental, relations of measures-their bearing not on a Ministry or a class, but on the public good.
-In the Department of General Literature the criticism will be animated by a desire to elevate the standard of public taste, in relation both to artistic perfection and moral purity; larger space will be afforded for articles intrinsically valuable by the omission of those minor and miscellaneous notices which are necessarily forestalled by Newspapers and Magazines, and equivalent informa-tion will be given in A SERIES OF HISTORICAL AND CRITICAL SKETCHES OF CONTEMPORARY LITERATURE, COMPREHENDING A NOTICE OF THE MOST REMARKABLE BOOKS, BOTH ENGLISH AND FOREIGN, THAT MAY APPEAR DURING EACH SUCCEEDING QUARTER.
+It will endeavour to form a dispassionate estimate of the diverse theories on these subjects, to give a definite and intelligible form to the chaotic mass of thought now prevalent of the peo of party; the only standard of consistency to which the Editors will adhere being the real, and not the accidental, relations of measures-their bearing not on a Ministry or a class, but on the public good.

+In the Department of General Literature the criticism will be animated by a desire to elevate the standard of public taste, in relation both to artistic perfection and moral purity; larger space will be afforded for articles intrinsically valuable by the omission of those minor and miscellaneous notices which are necessarily forestalled by Newspapers and Magazines, and equivalent information will be given in A SERIES OF HISTORICAL AND CRITICAL SKETCHES OF CONTEMPORARY LITERATURE, COMPREHENDING A NOTICE OF THE MOST REMARKABLE BOOKS, BOTH ENGLISH AND FOREIGN, THAT MAY APPEAR DURING EACH SUCCEEDING QUARTER.